08 June 2017

 And, finally, what’s coming next?

-There are big changes coming for customers over the next tear with Universal Credit rolling out across Lichfield and Tamworth this November.
+There are big changes coming for customers over the next year with Universal Credit rolling out across Lichfield and Tamworth this November.
 We cannot prepare our customers enough – linking them into support, helping them to understand what it means for them and how to prepare.
 Our message is that getting into work will ultimately reduce the effects of these Government welfare reforms.
 Our job is to not only get to know our communities, but also the other services within them, before identifying how they can aid us in building more sustainable neighbourhoods.

 The coaching approach is something that takes practice and it doesn’t necessarily come naturally – we are pulling together how we will be delivering coaching right across every area at Bromford.